IEDs were prepared for carrying out blasts across city: Delhi Police chief | Law-Order

 The IED was destroyed using a water disruptor, an NSG officer said, adding all pieces of evidence have been handed over to the Delhi Police.

-In January, an IED stuffed with RDX and ammonium nitrate was found inside an unattended bag at the Ghazipur flower market here but it was later defused.
+An IED stuffed with RDX and ammonium nitrate was found inside an unattended bag at the Ghazipur flower market here on January 17 but was defused.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)